How Long Does it Take to Get a Divorce?

 In England and Wales there is no such thing as a “quick divorce”.
-The time it takes to get a divorce varies, depending on the circumstances of the divorce and any backlog in the Court of Administration processing centre.
+How long it takes to get a divorce varies, depending on the circumstances of the divorce and any backlog in the court.
 A divorce could be granted in as little as 6 months, but it currently takes around 12 months in most divorce cases.

 There are a number of factors that can contribute to how much time a divorce is likely to take.
-For example, if both people agree to the divorce, there are no children to consider and there are no assets or finances to divide, then this simplifies matters and can mean the divorce process is quicker.
-However, if one person disputes the divorce and/or there are finances, property or children to take into consideration, then inevitably the divorce process is likely to take longer.
+For example, if both people agree to the divorce, there are no children and there are no assets or finances to divide, then this simplifies things and can mean the divorce process is quicker.
+However, if one person disputes the divorce and/or there are finances, property or children to consider, then inevitably the divorce process can take longer.

-The person who is applying for the divorce (the Divorce Petitioner) will then need to complete the papers for the Divorce Petition.
-These need to be sent to the local Divorce Centre with the marriage certificate and the Court fee.
-The other person will then be notified of the Divorce Petition and they will need decide whether or not to contest (dispute) the Divorce.
+The person who is applying for the divorce (the divorce petitioner) will then need to complete the papers for the divorce petition.
+These need to be sent to the local divorce centre, along with the marriage certificate and the court fee.
+The other person will then be notified of the divorce petition and they will need to decide whether or not to contest (dispute) the divorce.

-For uncontested divorce cases we offer a Fixed Fee Divorce for £300 including VAT, plus Court fees.
-This fixed fee service provides you with a Divorce Lawyer to take you through the usual steps to end your marriage.
+For uncontested divorce cases we offer a Fixed Fee Divorce.
+This fixed fee service provides you with a divorce lawyer to take you through the steps to end your marriage.

-It's important to note that while Decree Absolute will legally end your marriage, it will not necessarily end your matrimonial financial commitments to your ex-spouse.
+When a divorce is finalised, a document called a Decree Absolute will be issued.
+It's important to note that while the Decree Absolute will legally end your marriage, it will not necessarily end your matrimonial financial commitments to your ex-spouse.

-Once the Divorce Final Settlement has been finalised, the agreement should be made legally binding by applying to the Court for a Financial Order.
-This will mean that the couple’s finances then become separate and neither person can make a claim against the other in the future.
+A divorce solicitor can help to draw up the financial order between you and your ex-spouse.
+This will set out the financial arrangement between you both and end any further financial committments outside of this arrangement.
+Once the divorce financial Settlement has been finalised, the agreement should be made legally binding by applying to the court for a Financial Order.
+This will mean that you and your ex's finances then become separate and neither person can make a claim against the other in the future.